 Education & Experience

-A native of Pittsburgh, Alison has lived in the South Hills with her family for the past 18 years.
-She is currently completing her coursework at Northwestern University to obtain her Masters of Mental Health Counseling with a focus on children and adolescents.
+A native of Pittsburgh, Alison has lived in the South Hills with her family for the past 19 years.
+She completed her coursework at Northwestern University to obtain her Masters of Mental Health Counseling with a focus on children and adolescents.
 She works with clients of all ages and has received training centered on working with LGBTQ+ clients and families.
 An active member of the Human Rights Campaign (HRC), Alison lobbied for LGBTQ+ rights and for essential legislation on Capitol Hill in Washington, D.C. in February of 2020.
 She is also a member of PFLAG, Society for Sexual, Affectional, Intersex, and Gender Expansive Identities (SAIGE), American Counseling Association, and Pennsylvania Association of Child and Adolescent Counselors (PACAC).

 Because Alison transitioned to the counseling field later in life, she has a wide range of experiences that inform her treatment style and temperament.
-A mother of two (one in college and one about to be), she has experienced the stages of child growth and development firsthand.
+A mother of two in college, she has experienced the stages of child growth and development firsthand.
 She spent over ten years volunteering as a coach for Odyssey of the Mind where she taught teams of children how to think outside the box and use creative problem-solving skills.
 While the goal was to create solid working teams, Alison found that these skills and techniques applied to her own life and allowed her to challenge herself personally and professionally.
 She also developed a caring, patient style of interacting with children and encouraged them to try and fail, then try again.
 Success through failure became a theme that stayed with her after the teams moved on to new challenges.